How Do We Measure Success?

 - AJWS grantee Colectivo Oaxaqueño, in Mexico, secured a ban against mining indigenous land in the town of Magdalena Teitipac, preserving the farms and waterways that the community depends on for survival.

-- Following strategic advocacy led by AJWS staff and supporters, the U.S. government appointed its first ever Special Envoy for the Human Rights of LGBT Persons, making it a clear U.S. priority to stop discrimination and violence against LGBT people worldwide.
+- Following strategic advocacy led by AJWS staff and supporters, the U.S. government appointed its first ever Special Envoy for the Human Rights of LGBT Persons, making it a clear U.S. priority to stop discrimination and violence against LGBTQI people worldwide.